juan-damico/EconLab-with-the-Experts/Episode-01-Interpreting Conditional Forecasts in Reduced-Form VARs/README.md

 ## Disclaimer

 The views expressed here are solely those of the author and do not necessarily represent the views of the Bank of Israel or Bar-Ilan University.

+---

-## License & Intellectual Property
+## License

-This material is licensed under [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/).
+This material is licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).

 © **Forecasting Economics — EconLab with Experts**.
 All rights reserved.

-The replication code, slides, and all intellectual content are the property of **Forecasting Economics — EconLab with Experts** and of the episode presenter as the intellectual author of the material.

-**You may not:**
-- Use this material for commercial purposes or economic gain
-- Reproduce, distribute, or adapt this content without proper citation
-- Use the replication code without citing the intellectual author

-**If you use this material, you must cite:**
-- The presenter/author of the episode (see Presenter section above)
-- This repository and Forecasting Economics as the source
+You are free to use and build upon this material for non-commercial purposes, provided you give appropriate credit to the author and this repository, and share any derivative work under the same license.
+Commercial use is not permitted.

-For permissions, licensing inquiries, or any questions on proper use, contact:
+For permissions or licensing inquiries, contact:
 📧 [juan.damico@forecastingeconomics.com](mailto:juan.damico@forecastingeconomics.com)

 ---